Sabrinas Organizing

 2. It saves you money.
 No one wants to purchase more uniforms and outfits if they absolutely do not have to.

 3. The closet becomes brighter, and you can see everything.
 The more clothes in the closet, the darker the closet will appear.
-So, lightening it up with fewer clothes allows you to see the back white wall - making it easier to retrieve anything.
+So, lightening it up with fewer clothes allows you to see the white wall behind, making it easier to retrieve anything.
 Adding lighting to the closet also makes it brighter.

 5. It makes the closet easier to maintain.
 When a closet is organized, you can easily modify it when the child gets older and changes their hobbies and activities.